Dreaming381/Latios-Framework-Documentation/Transforms/README.md

 # QVVS Transforms

-QVVS Transforms is a collections of 3D transform systems based on a concept of a QVVS representation.
+QVVS Transforms is a collection of 3D transform systems based on a concept of a QVVS representation.
 A QVVS is a vector-based representation of an object transform that can account for position, rotation, and uniform scale in both local space and world space.
 In addition, it can also account for a flavor of